openhab/website/about/feeds.md

     content: Feeds provided from and for the openHAB smarthome system
 ---

-This is a overview of the different feeds, openHAB is offering
+This is an overview of the different feeds, openHAB is offering

 ## General